Fever: Types

 In addition, there is disagreement regarding whether a specific fever pattern is associated with Hodgkin's lymphoma—the Pel–Ebstein fever, with patients argued to present high temperature for one week, followed by low for the next week, and so on, where the generality of this pattern is debated.

 Persistent fever that cannot be explained after repeated routine clinical inquiries is called fever of unknown origin.
 A neutropenic fever, also called febrile neutropenia, is a fever in the absence of normal immune system function.
 Because of the lack of infection-fighting neutrophils, a bacterial infection can spread rapidly; this fever is, therefore, usually considered to require urgent medical attention.
 This kind of fever is more commonly seen in people receiving immune-suppressing chemotherapy than in apparently healthy people.

 Hyperpyrexia

-Hyperpyrexia is an extreme elevation of body temperature which, depending upon the source, is classified as a core body temperature greater than or equal to 40 or 41 C; the range of hyperpyrexias includes cases considered severe (≥ 40 °C) and extreme (≥ 42 °C).
+Hyperpyrexia is an extreme elevation of body temperature which, depending upon the source, is classified as a core body temperature greater than or equal to 40 or 41 C; the range of hyperpyrexia includes cases considered severe (≥ 40 °C) and extreme (≥ 42 °C).
 It differs from hyperthermia in that one's thermoregulatory system's set point for body temperature is set above normal, then heat is generated to achieve it.
 In contrast, hyperthermia involves body temperature rising above its set point due to outside factors.
 The high temperatures of hyperpyrexia are considered medical emergencies, as they may indicate a serious underlying condition or lead to severe morbidity (including permanent brain damage), or to death.
 A common cause of hyperpyrexia is an intracranial hemorrhage.
-Other causes in emergency room settings include sepsis, Kawasaki syndrome, neuroleptic malignant syndrome, drug overdose, serotonin syndrome, and thyroid storm.
+Other causes in emergency room settings include Malignant Catatonia, sepsis, Kawasaki syndrome, neuroleptic malignant syndrome, drug overdose, serotonin syndrome, and thyroid storm.